Frequently Answered Questions

 1. What is the age limit for transitional kindergarten program?

-Children must turn 5 years old by March 1st.
-Transitional kindergarten is for children who do not make the age deadline for kindergarten or for those students who are not developmentally ready for kindergarten.
+Children must by 5 years old by March 1st in order to be eligible for our Transitional Kindergarten.
+It is intended for children who are not eligible for Kindergarten or for those students who are not developmentally ready for Kindergarten.

 2. What will the curriculum be for the transitional kindergarten program?
 What is the philosophy of the program?

 The curriculum is following the California Transitional Kindergarten guidelines set by California’s Department of Education.
 St. Isidore School is now providing a two-year kindergarten program.
 One year is transitional kindergarten and the second year is the standard kindergarten program.
 Students enter where it best fits for their age, academic needs, and social development.
 The transitional kindergarten program includes a developmental approach that prepares student for the kindergarten year.
 The focus is building literacy, math, and social development in a nurturing Christ-centered environment